 We loved visiting Place de la Cathédrale at night when the giant cathedral was lit up.

-You’ll also find some of the best Alsatian cookies and mulled wine you can get your hands on.
-This part of the Christmas market in Strasbourg features traditional cookies called bredele from the Alsace bakers’ federation who will educate you on the different varieties and mulled wine made from Tribu des Gourmets, an association dedicated to promoting dry Alsatian wine.
+You’ll also find some of the best cookies and mulled wine you can get your hands on.
+This part of the market features traditional cookies called bredele from the Alsace bakers’ federation who will educate you on the different varieties and mulled wine made from Tribu des Gourmets, an association dedicated to promoting dry Alsatian wine.

-Place des Meuniers was the first market we visited when we arrived in Strasbourg.
-It houses the Alsace farmers’ market, so it’s a great place to become acquainted with French liqueurs, local apple cider, nougat, mushrooms, honey, and cheese.
+The stalls in Square Louise Weiss house vendors selling only Alsatian products, so it’s a great place to become acquainted with French liqueurs, local apple cider, jam, nougat, mushrooms, honey, and cheese.
 Come hungry and sample everything.